top of page

 Step 1: Confirm the Destination Country’s Requirements

-• Some countries require translations or additional certifications
+• Some require translations

-Step 2: Identify the Type of Document You’re Submitting
+Step 2: Identify the Type of Document

 Vital Records